Skip to main content Skip to navigation

 Now I tend to specialize on twentieth-century politics, the narcotics trade and crime.
 My most recent book, The Dope: The Real History of the Mexican Drug Trade was published by Ebury/Norton in 2021.
 If you want to know more about it, go to www.thedope.co.uk.

-I teach an introductory course on Latin American history, a 200-level course on Mexican history, and an interdisciplinary 400-level course on the drug trade in the Americas.
+I teach an introductory course on Latin American history, a second year course on Mexican history, a second year course on contemporary politics, a second year course on the global history of organised crime (in Venice) and an interdisciplinary 400-level course on the history of the global drug trade

 Outside teaching, I have a literary agent at Janklow & Nesbitt, I provide expert witness reports for Mexican refugees in the United Kingdom and the United States (see Rights in Exile) and I am honored and slightly surprised to be a member of the Noria: Mexico and Central America research program.